mblackstock/node-red-contrib-influxdb/README.md

 Writes one or more points (fields and tags) to a measurement.

 The fields and tags to write are in ***msg.payload***.
-If the message is a string, number, or boolean, it will be written as a single value to the specified measurement (called *value*).
+If the message is a string, number, or boolean, it will be written as a single field to the specified measurement called *value*.

+>Note: Javascript numbers are *always* written as a float.
+To write an integer type, use a number in a string with an 'i' suffix, for example, to write the integer `1234` use the string `'1234i'`.

 For example, the following flow injects a single random field called `value` into the measurement `test` in the database `aTimeSeries` with the current timestamp.